 The three Medical Colleges of A din are located in the heart of the cities of Dhaka, Khulna and Jessore.
 The BAMC was established in collaboration with the Bashundhara Group.
 It is located in the Riverview Project Area of Bashundhara at South Keranigonj, Dhaka.

 Ad-din is trying to secure excellent teaching facilities and a dedicated team of faculty members some of whom are authorities in their own disciplines.
-Given the resources at its disposal, Ad-din continues to develop outstanding medical graduates who are both excellent in their clinical practice and equally conscious about their social obligations.
+Given the resources at its disposal, Ad-din continues to develop outstanding medical graduates who are both excellent in their clinical practice and equally conscious about their social obligations

 Vision - The Medical Colleges of Ad-din aspire to achieve national and international recognition for its patient care and for its capability to produce physicians with the essential knowledge, skills and professionalism to successfully continue their profession and pursue a career to better serve the nation through health promotion, prevention, treatment and medical research.

-3Mission - The mission of the Medical Colleges of Ad-din is to produce quality physicians who possess all essential knowledge, sill and professionalism as prescribe by the Bangladesh Medical & Dental Council (BMDC) and are capable of good medical practice with the habit of life-long learning.
+3Mission - The mission of the Medical Colleges of Ad-din is to produce quality physicians who possess all essential knowledge, skill and professionalism as prescribed by the Bangladesh Medical & Dental Council (BMDC) and are capable of good medical practice with the habit of life-long learning.
 Possess the ability to work in different working situations and be future leaders of health care system.
 Assist in meeting the health care and research needs of the country.

 Kindly feel free to contact us for whatever honest guidance & information you want about studying MBBS abroad.